subcribe to the blog

 When I was an emergency medicine resident, people asked me “why are you interested in aerospace medicine?”
 When I was in business school, people asked me “why is a doctor studying business?”
 When I was in photography school, well…no one really cared what I did for a living in photography school.
 When I was in […]

-For your great life to occur, it’s important to understand the similarity between saying no out of fear and saying yes out of obligation.
+For your great life to occur, it’s important to understand the difference between saying no out of fear and saying yes out of obligation.
 When you say yes out of a sense of obligation, really this is a “difficult-no.” But when you say no out of fear, really you’re dealing with a “difficult-yes.”
 In both […]

 One summer, I was invited to six (6) weddings!
 Three of those weddings were on the same day.
 Luckily, I wasn’t close to one of the inviters (an “easy-no”), but I really wanted to attend the other two weddings happening on the same day.
 Technically I attended five weddings that summer, but in reality I […]